Azure/RealtimeRDeployment/README.md

 - Your Azure Active Directory tenant.
 This can be either your directory name or a GUID.
 - Your subscription ID.
 - The name of the resource group that will hold the resources created.
 The resource group will be created if it does not already exist.
-- The location of the resource group; for a list of regions where AKS is available, see [this page](https://docs.microsoft.com/en-us/azure/aks/container-service-quotas#region-availability).
+- The location of the resource group.
+For a list of regions where AKS is available, see [this page](https://azure.microsoft.com/global-infrastructure/services/?products=kubernetes-service).
 - The names for the ACR and AKS resources to be created.
-- The number of nodes for the AKS cluster.
+- The number of nodes and node VM size for the AKS cluster.
+- Your email address.
+This is used to obtain a TLS certificate from Let's Encrypt.
+- A (generic) username and password for the predictive service.

 ## Deployment steps

 ### Generate the service password

 You'll need to generate a password to secure the service against unauthorized access.
-If you have `htpasswd` installed, run this from the commandline, substituting the `password` and `username` from your `resource_specs.R` configuration file:
+If you are on Linux and have `htpasswd` installed, run this from the commandline, substituting the `password` and `username` from your `resource_specs.R` configuration file:

 ```
 echo <password> | htpasswd -c -i auth <username>